rafalszm/cctvmap/README.md

 Snapshot and panel URLs are derived at runtime using the helper functions.

-Snapshot URLs are built automatically based on the camera vendor and embed credentials in the URL.
+Snapshot URLs are built automatically based on the camera vendor and embed credentials in the URL (username and password are percent‑encoded to handle special characters).
 For example:

 - Hikvision: `http://user:pass@IP/ISAPI/Streaming/Channels/101/picture`
 - Dahua: `http://user:pass@IP/cgi-bin/snapshot.cgi?channel=1`